- UCAS Code: NN43

 Why this course?

-Studying accounting at Strathclyde, you'll learn about the preparation, presentation and interpretation of financial information that enables investors, lenders, management, employees, government and others to make effective decisions.
+Studying accounting, you'll learn about the preparation, presentation and interpretation of financial information that enables investors, lenders, management, employees, government and others to make effective decisions.

 Our finance degree is unique in Scotland in terms of the range and depth of issues covered.